Vyral/base-template/_posts/2018-10-31-3-tips-for-improving-your-online-lead-conversion-rate.md

 title: 3 Tips For Improving Your Online Lead Conversion Rate
 tags:
 excerpt: >-
-  Michael Walters joins me today to provide you a few key tips about how to best follow up with leads generated online.
+  Michael Wolters joins me today to provide you a few key tips about how to best follow up with leads generated online.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Joshua+Stern/The+Stern+Team-+3+Tips+For+Improving+Your+Online+Lead+Conversion+Rate.mp4